snowguy13/elemental-tower-defense/notes/towers.md

 ### Cooling Down

-The tower has recently fired a bullet and is temporary unabled to fire another.
+The tower has recently fired a bullet and is temporary unable to fire another.
 It can still receive Elemental Ether at this time; however, its own inherent Ether generation will not resume until it exits the **Cooldown** state.